Summary of significant accounting policies

 Statement of cash flows

 In August 2016, the FASB issued an accounting standard that is intended to reduce diversity in practice in how certain transactions are classified in the statement of cash flows.
-The standard includes clarifications that (i) cash payments for debt prepayment or extinguishments costs must be classified as cash outflows for financing activities; (ii) cash proceeds from the settlement of insurance claims should be classified based on the nature of the loss; (iii) an entity is required to make an accounting policy election to classify distributions received from equity method investees under either the cumulative-earnings approach or the nature of distribution approach; and (iv) in the absence of specific guidance, an entity should classify each separately identifiable cash source and use on the basis of the underlying cash flows.
+The standard includes clarifications that (i) cash payments for debt prepayment or extinguishment costs must be classified as cash outflows for financing activities; (ii) cash proceeds from the settlement of insurance claims should be classified based on the nature of the loss; (iii) an entity is required to make an accounting policy election to classify distributions received from equity method investees under either the cumulative-earnings approach or the nature of distribution approach; and (iv) in the absence of specific guidance, an entity should classify each separately identifiable cash source and use on the basis of the underlying cash flows.
 The standard is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-Early adoption will be permitted in any interim or annual period.
 The new standard must be adopted using the retrospective transition method.
-We plan to adopt the standard on its required effective date of January 1, 2018.
-We do not expect the impact of this standard to be material to our Consolidated Statements of Cash Flows.
+We will adopt the standard on its required effective date of January 1, 2018.
+The impact of this standard will not be material to our Consolidated Statements of Cash Flows.

 Presentation of restricted cash in the statement of cash flows

 In November 2016, the FASB issued an accounting standard that clarifies how entities should present restricted cash and restricted cash equivalents in the statement of cash flows.
 The standard requires entities to show the changes in the total of cash, cash equivalents, restricted cash and restricted cash equivalents in the statement of cash flows.
 The standard also requires a reconciliation of the totals in the statement of cash flows to the related captions in the balance sheet.
 The standard is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-Early adoption is permitted in any interim or annual period, but any adjustments must be reflected as of the beginning of the fiscal year.
 The new standard must be adopted retrospectively.
-We plan to adopt the standard on its required effective date of January 1, 2018.
-We are evaluating the effect the adoption of the standard will have on our Consolidated Statements of Cash Flows.
+We will adopt the standard on its required effective date of January 1, 2018.
+The impact of this standard will not be material to our Consolidated Statements of Cash Flows.

 The entire disclosure for all significant accounting policies of the reporting entity.